marc-gav/marc-gav/README.md

 - https://marc-gav.github.io/
 - 🔭 Just completed my Master Thesis at TUM (Munich): **Studying BERT, its word embeddings and explainability scores**.
-- Looking to contribute to interesting and useful projects on Python or C++.
+- Looking to contribute to interesting and useful open source projects
 - Currently learning a bit more about hacking.
 I'm doing some CTF challenges in https://play.picoctf.org/login.
 You can find my solutions in this repo: https://github.com/marc-gav/picoCTF_solutions

 - 📫 How to reach me: